systemli/systemli-website/src/en/service/hosting.md

 Furthermore, we check if your website content is getting updated.
 In case this has not been happening for two years, we see the website as outdated.
 Outdated websites can - if you wish - be archived and therefore preserved.
 We might contact your regarding the options.
 If we cannot reach you, we reserve the right to disable and delete your website.

-  * We encourage you to publish you content under a free license to enable re-use (e.g. GPL or Creative Commons).
+  * We encourage you to publish your content under a free license (e.g. [GNU GPL](https://www.gnu.org/licenses/gpl.html) or [Creative Commons](https://creativecommons.org/licenses/)) to allow re-use.
   * We don't want services with us that collect personal data of users.
-This include e.g. Google Analytics and external content delivery networks (CDN).
+This includes e.g. Google Analytics and external content delivery networks (CDN).
-  * We encourage you to make your websites barrier-free.
+  * We encourage you to make your websites barrier-free accessible.
   * We delete websites that haven't been configured 90 days after provisioning.

 ### Offers